What is screen mirroring?

 • The devices should be connected to the same network

-• Supporting the next video codecs: hardware accelerated H.264, H.265, VP8, VP9 or similar software video codecs
+• The operating system must support the following video codecs: H.264, H.265, VP8, VP9 (hardware accelerated or software)

 4K Ultra HD resolution and 60 FPS requirements

-Please read the following points to ensure proper support for 4K Ultra HD resolution on your devices:
+Please check the following points to ensure proper support for 4K Ultra HD screen mirroring on your devices:

 • Extended version of application on streamer and viewer side